d-murphy/nysdrillteams/README.md

 * tracks page, pictures, track records

 ### To Do
+* cloudfront to secure FE, I think this will fix the cors issue then - not sure, but going to keep going.

 * add login and integrate with sessionAdmin;
 * add logout and use deleteSession;